Home

 Vitamin D and MS - Part 2

-Where and How of Vitamin D
+The Where and How of Vitamin D and MS

 During the spring and summer months, getting vitamin D is not much of a problem.
 It's also not a problem if you live in one of the southern states like Florida.
 But between the months of November and March, there isn't enough ultraviolet radiation in the suns rays to make enough vitamin D for your body to use.